 This concentration prepares students to work in high technology areas in which solid engineering training, combined with a broader background in physics is valuable.
 Through technical electives, students can specialize in modern laser physics, solid-state electronics, or energy conversion.
 Technical electives are chosen from computer science, electrical and computer engineering, mathematics, mechanical engineering, and physics.

 The space engineering concentration provides students with a broad background in civil and mechanical engineering as it relates to space exploration.
 The curriculum is based on a firm foundation of engineering disciplines, applied mathematics, and computer science.
+Please note that this concentration is subject to an enrollment cap.

 The engineering education concentration provides students with the engineering and teaching experience to enter junior and senior high school laboratories to teach engineering design principles and concepts in an exciting technology education classroom.